Rental Assistance Demonstration: Continued ownership of properties converted from public housing

-Conversion of Tenant Protection Vouchers to Project-Based Assistance
+Conversion of tenant protection vouchers to project-based assistance

 The language authorizing RAD required the Comptroller General of the United States to study the long-term effect of the conversion of fiscal year 2012 and 2013 tenant-protection vouchers (TPVs) to project-based vouchers (PBVs).
 The purpose of the study was to assess whether, over the long term, conversions of tenant-based assistance to project-based assistance would be likely to affect the housing choices available to assisted residents.
 Specifically, the Comptroller General was asked to examine the change in the ratio of TPVs to PBVs.

 The report was published on April 24, 2014.

-Requirement to Assess and Publish Findings
+Requirement to assess and publish findings

 Finally, HUD is required under the language authorizing RAD to "assess and publish findings regarding the impact of the conversion [of public housing] on: